 Net metering: If your system produces electricity that you don’t use, it’s pushed onto the grid, your meter spins in reverse, and your utility gives you a credit for it.
 The amount of the credit is pegged to the same retail price you pay and rolls forward to the next month.
 But if you are signed up on a time-of-use rate plan, you’ll get charged higher rates when you buy during peak times, but solar-energy producers often get paid lower non-peak rates when they sell.

 Even if you produce a lot more electricity than you use, you won’t get rich as a solar-electricity generator.
 ComEd limits generating capacity to no more than 110 percent of the electricity you used in the previous 12 months, and any credits you build up over a year expire at the end of your annual billing cycle.

-Solar Renewable Energy Credits (SRECs): In September, the state renewed the Illinois Shines program, which rewards you for electricity produced by solar energy systems.
+Solar Renewable Energy Credits (SRECs): The Illinois Shines program rewards you for electricity produced by solar energy systems.
 The program estimates the number of kWh your system will produce in its first 15 years, pays that to the installer, and the installer manages the SRECs over that period and passes on a percentage of the incentive to its customers in the form of a discount.
 The certificates are expected to pay almost $65 per 1,000 kWh; a 6kW system would generate an estimated 114 SRECs over 15 years—or a total rebate of more than $7,300.

 You’ll have to work out with your installer how much it will pay you.
 Two companies our undercover shoppers contacted told us they’d pass on 100 percent of the SREC discount if we bought, rather than leased, the system from them, but the math in another company’s proposal indicated we’d get only 68 percent.
 Of course, the more you get the better, so read the state-required disclosure statements that explain the expected value to compare proposals and negotiate a better deal, if needed.